AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025.md

 ![Discovery moment](https://media.giphy.com/media/3o7btPCcdNniyf0ArS/giphy.gif)

 Notes:
 But then, something shifted.
-This was my Act II, the discovery.
 It was like AI walked into my life and offered a path forward.
 (Gesture to GIF) That moment of curiosity, shifting from despair to hope – it felt like a true "Call to Adventure."

 ---